sujinchrist/AWS-IAM-Policies/README.md

 # AWS-IAM-Policies
-A collection of IAM policies.
+A collection of AWS IAM policies.